how to euthanize a betta fish

 • A Large empty container that the fish can fit in.
 The fish should be able to move around without being cramped in the container.

-• Small container for mixing clove oil and
+• Small jar or glass tube for mixing clove oil

 Process:

-1. Fill the empty bowl with de-chlorinated water or simply with water from the tank.
+• Fill the empty container with water from your fish tank.

-2. Fill your smaller container half-full of the water.
+• Fill your smaller container half-full with the same water.
 Pour some 3-4 drops of clove oil in it.
-Shake to mix, as oil doesn’t dissolve in water.
+Shake thoroughly to mix, as clove oil doesn’t dissolve in water.

-4. Pour the mixture of clove oil and water into this bowl.
-Disperse it evenly.
+• Pour the mixture of clove oil and water into the large container, dispersing it evenly.
+Stir in more thoroughly if necessary.

-5. Place your fish into the mixture in the large container.
-Wait until it’s breathing slows and it falls to the bottom.
+• Place your fish into the mixture in the large container.
+Wait until it’s breathing slows and it becomes fairly immobile.

 Ways NOT to Euthanize Your Fish